Whitney Houston: Health

 In September 2009, Houston was interviewed by Oprah Winfrey.
 In the interview, she admitted to using drugs with Brown during their marriage and described her struggles with addiction.
-She told Winfrey that before The Bodyguard her drug use was light, that she used drugs more heavily after the film's success and the birth of her daughter and that by 1996 "[doing drugs] was an everyday thing ...
+She told Winfrey that before The Bodyguard her drug use was light, that she used drugs more heavily after the film's success and the birth of her daughter, and that by 1996 "[doing drugs] was an everyday thing ...
 I wasn't happy by that point in time.
 I was losing myself."
-Houston told Oprah that she had attended a 30-day rehabilitation program.
-Houston also acknowledged to Oprah that her drug use had continued after rehabilitation, and that at one point, her mother obtained a court order and the assistance of law enforcement to press her into receiving further drug treatment.
-Houston's mother recalled the incident in her 2013 book, Remembering Whitney: My Story of Love, Loss, and the Night the Music Stopped, in which she came to visit her daughter's Alpharetta residence in 2005 discussing seeing the walls were "spray-painted" with "big glaring eyes and strange faces.
-Evil eyes, staring out like a threat", as well as noticing most of her daughter's head cut out of a big framed photo of the singer; Houston herself explained it in her Oprah interview.
-When Winfrey asked Houston if she was drug-free, Houston responded, "'Yes, ma’am.
-I mean, you know, don’t think I don’t have desires for it.'"
+Houston told Winfrey that she had attended a 30-day rehabilitation program.
+Houston also acknowledged to Winfrey that her drug use had continued after rehabilitation, and that at one point, her mother obtained a court order and the assistance of law enforcement to press her into receiving further drug treatment.
+Houston's mother recalled the incident in her 2013 book, Remembering Whitney: My Story of Love, Loss, and the Night the Music Stopped; when she visited her daughter's Alpharetta residence in 2005, the walls were "spray-painted" with "big glaring eyes and strange faces.
+Evil eyes, staring out like a threat", and most of her daughter's head was cut out of a framed photo.
+Houston herself explained it in her interview with Winfrey.
+When Winfrey asked Houston if she was drug-free, Houston responded, "'Yes, ma'am.
+I mean, you know, don't think I don't have desires for it.'"

 In May 2011, Houston enrolled in rehabilitation again due to drug and alcohol problems, which she stated was part of her "longstanding recovery process".
 A month later, it was reported that Houston had been diagnosed with emphysema.